Eddie Guerrero: Other media

 On March 13, 2004, Guerrero (WWE Champion), along with Big Show, Trish Stratus and Chris Jericho, made a guest appearance on MADtv as he and the other wrestlers "beat up" Frank Caliendo (portraying Jay Leno) while Aries Spears (portraying The Tonight Show Band leader Kevin Eubanks) watched on.
 There have also been several DVDs and books released about his life and career, including Cheating Death, Stealing Life: The Eddie Guerrero Story (DVD, 2004), Cheating Death, Stealing Life: The Eddie Guerrero Story (book, released on December 5, 2005), and Viva La Raza: The Legacy of Eddie Guerrero (DVD 2008).
 Additionally, the song "We Lie, We Cheat, We Steal" that he performed with Chavo was released on the WWE Originals CD.

 Guerrero's catchphrase during the latter part of his career with WWE was "Viva La Raza" (which is Spanish for "Long Live the Race").
 In the mid parts of his career, Guerrero took the title of "Latino Heat", which was also his theme song in the early 2000s.
 He has also been featured in WWE's Best Smackdown matches video of its 15-year Friday Night span, upon the show being moved to Thursday nights on Thursday, January 15, 2015, he features in 5 of the top 15 matches including the number 1 spot where his No Disqualification bout with Edge topped the list of best Smackdown matches.

+On May 26, 2024, Eddie was the subject of the Biography: WWE Legends.

 Video games

 Personal life

+From 1990 until his death in 2005, Guerrero was married to Vickie Guerrero, with whom he had two daughters: Shaul Marie Guerrero and Sherilyn Amber Guerrero, both of whom became wrestlers.
+He also had another daughter named Kaylie Marie Guerrero during his two-year separation from Vickie.

+Following several injuries in his career during the 1990s, Guerrero became addicted to alcohol and drugs, including painkillers and performance-enhancing substances; he suffered three drug overdoses prior to being released from the WWF in 2001, following which he worked towards getting sober.
-Guerrero married Vickie Guerrero on April 24, 1990, and had two daughters: Shaul Marie Guerrero and Sherilyn Amber Guerrero.
-During a two-year separation from Vickie, he had a relationship with a woman named Tara Mahoney.
-During this relationship, Tara gave birth to Guerrero's third daughter, Kaylie Marie Guerrero.
-Guerrero was close friends with fellow wrestlers Chris Benoit, Kurt Angle, Dean Malenko, Rey Mysterio, Chris Jericho, JBL, and Batista.
-He was the godfather of Rey Mysterio's son Dominik Mysterio.

-Guerrero was a born-again Christian.
+Guerrero was a close friend of fellow wrestlers Art Barr, Chris Benoit, Kurt Angle, Dean Malenko, Rey Mysterio, Matt Hardy, Chris Jericho, JBL, and Batista.
+He was a born-again Christian.